individkid/sidegeo/README.md

   * -s \<name> serve remote framebuffer clients
   * -S \<file> serve sculpt command clients

 Left mouse button selects pierce point, and activates menu selected action.
 Right mouse button toggle suspends action.
 Keyboard enter selects, and letter moves to menu item in console.
 Keyboard is effective if display or console in focus.
 Exit by pressing \<esc>\<enter>.
 Arrow keys act like mouse motion. \<pgup> and \<pgdn> act like roller. \<home> and \<end> act like left and right buttons.
 Macros may be bound to planes as Lua scripts, and activated in Execute mode.
-The -a option opens a display over the main display with same size and position.
+The -O option opens a display over the main display with same size and position.
 In Panel mode, a left mouse click over the main, or an alternate display, opens a widget panel with same size and position.

   * Additive -- click fills in region over pierce point
   * Subtractive -- click hollows out region under pierce point